Twitch0125/Twitch0125.github.io/content/resume.md

   :::
 ::

 Worked on several Localization SaaS apps.
-I was mainly working on the Frontend and UX design, but occasionally some Backend work with Node and a little PHP.
+I was mainly working on the Frontend and UX design, but often some backend work with Node.

 - Mentored a distributed team of 4 on JS, CSS, and Vue.
 - Worked on a suite of SaaS apps using Vue, Nuxt, and Vuetify.